Curse of knowledge: Related biases

 Two related biases are the false consensus bias and the hindsight bias.

 People typically overestimate how many people hold the same opinions as them.
 This is called the false consensus effect.
 This is especially true for strongly held opinion.
 In software design, the mantra "You are not the user" reflects attempts to counter this bias, as software developers may think their experience of a user interface is representative of the final user.

 The hindsight bias is the tendency of people to overestimate how well they could have predicted the future, given knowledge of what has happened.
 It can be seen as a 'special case' of the curse of knowledge, now applied to a past self, rather than to others.
 What makes it difficult to estimate other people's knowledge may also make it difficult to assess your own prior knowledge.

 Popular culture

 The difficulty experienced people may encounter is exemplified fictionally by Dr. Watson in discourses with the insightful detective Sherlock Holmes.

-The xkcd comic "Average Familiarity" features two geochemists discussing the phenomenon.